janl/waaa/for_curators/index.md

 You can read more about this kind of process in the JSConf EU blog post [“Beating the Odds — How We got 25% Women Speakers for JSConf EU 2012”](http://2012.jsconf.eu/2012/09/17/beating-the-odds-how-we-got-25-percent-women-speakers.html).

-**Is it okay to have a fully curated list of hand-selected speakers**.
+**It is okay to have a fully curated list of hand-selected speakers**.
 You may have a clear idea of what sort of program you want for your event and who you want to speak at it.
 Be aware, though, that if you do not have an open call, your choices will be more susceptible to criticism.
 If you invite new speakers to speak, they may wonder why you have chosen them, which could make them nervous or suspicious.
 Be honest about your motivations and tell your fresh recruits why you think they are a great choice.

 ## Make direct contact with individuals

 If you have an open call, send invitations to people that you want to talk at your event inviting them to submit a proposal.
-You might have more success if you suggestion some of the topics that person could talk about.
+You might have more success if you suggest some of the topics that person could talk about.
 Ask your contacts for recommendations of people to invite that they want to encourage as well.

 <hr>